|

 IV.
 MEETINGS.

-for membership and the general business of the Order.
-The number of formal
+candidates for membership and the general business of the Order.
+The

-Order, are entitled to attend meetings of the Order.
-The Order may invite
+of the Order, are entitled to attend meetings of the Order.
+The Order

 A. Formal Meetings.

-by the Secretary at least four weeks in advance of the meeting, so that
+Companions by the Secretary at least four weeks in advance of the

-The minutes of the meeting shall be taken by the Secretary and constitute
+upon.
+The minutes of the meeting shall be taken by the Secretary and

-written notice of the discussion for non-attending Companions.
-Minutes
+constitute written notice of the discussion for non-attending

 - 3. In addition to the minutes, absentee ballots shall be sent by the

-voted.
-Said ballots must be returned to the Secretary within 14 days of
+Order voted.
+Said ballots must be returned to the Secretary within 14

 - 4. The results of any voting will be mailed by the Secretary at the